She who walked in circles

 But it was true.

-So true that she almost felt nauseous from how long she had ignored it.
+So true that she almost felt nauseous at how long she had ignored it.

-She remained on the floor for a while.
+She lay on the floor for a while.

-Not because drama suited her – it rarely did – but because the simplicity of the sentence cut through her as truth sometimes does: silent, consistent and impossible to escape.
+Not because drama suited her – it rarely did – but because the simplicity of the sentence cut through her as truth sometimes does: silently, consistently, and impossible to escape.

-The archivist browsed through his folders but found no match.
+The Archivist leafed through his folders but found no equivalent.

 The Patient One was present.